seekrcentral/seekr2/docs/installation.rst

 OpenMM will be installed automatically alongside the plugin.

+One can test the installation by opening a Python terminal and typing:

+``import seekr2plugin``

+If you get an error such as "No module named seekr2plugin", you might need to install with CUDA Toolkit version 10.2:

+``conda install -c conda-forge seekr2_openmm_plugin cudatoolkit=10.2``

 Installation of SEEKR2 itself begins with cloning and installing the SEEKR2 python API::